kobotoolbox/docs/source/kobotoolbox_monday_integration.md

     [monday.com apps marketplace](https://monday.com/marketplace).
 2. Once installed, go to your previously prepared board to set up the integration.

-    Note: Only one KoboToolbox integration recipe can be established per monday board.
+    **Note 1:** Only one KoboToolbox integration recipe can be established per monday board.
+    **Note 2:** Only the person who installed the recipe can edit it, all other board members can just open it in read-only mode.

 ### First-time Use